-In teaching the natural sciences, e.g., physics, there must be thorough knowledge of this way of working regarding a problem.
-The hypothesis verification method (form of teaching) has relevance for didactics, especially for teaching physics.
-The relationship between this method and some didactic principles can now be represented schematically as follows.
+In teaching the natural sciences, in particular physics, there must be thorough knowledge of this way of working regarding a particular problem.
+The hypothesis verification method (form of teaching) has particular relevance for didactics, especially for teaching physics.
+The relationship between this method and a number of didactic principles now can be represented schematically as follows.